wahyu243/themes/_posts/theme/2016-04-15-minimal-mistakes.markdown

 license_link: https://github.com/mmistakes/minimal-mistakes/blob/master/LICENSE
 ---

-Minimal Mistakes is a flexible two-column Jekyll theme.
-Perfect for hosting your personal site, blog, or portfolio on GitHub or self-hosting on your own server.
-As the name implies --- styling is purposely minimalistic to be enhanced and customized by you.
+Minimal Mistakes is a flexible two-column Jekyll theme, perfect for building personal sites, blogs, and portfolios.
+As the name implies, styling is purposely minimalistic to be enhanced and customized by you

 [![Minimal Mistakes live preview][2]][1]